Kamangadazi Chambalo

 Kamangadzai Kingsley Chambalo is a Malawian politician.
 He served as a member of parliament and as a minister.

 Political career

 Under Kamuzu Banda administration, he served as the Minister of Transport and Civil Aviation.

 He was the Member of Parliament for Lilongwe East from 2004 - 2009 under the United Democratic Front (Malawi) party.
 He served as Minister of Natural Resources. and was the first Minister of Youth, Sports and Culture in the Bakili Muluzi administration.

+In 2019 he joined the United Transformation Movement UTM party.